Meet the midwives, they are responsible for setting goals, staffing and overseeing activities and assisting in implementation of programs in Guatemala

 When my aunt was pregnant with my cousin, the responsibility fell to me.
 She called me when she went into labor.
 When I felt my aunt’s forehead, I just knew, and I announced “the baby is ready.”
 Word spread in the village, and other neighbors began calling me to attend them in their deliveries.

-Hi, I am Celia Romero Lopez and I am ACAM’s touncil treasurer.
+Hi, I am Celia Romero Lopez.

 Thanks to MMI, I was given a scholarship.
 While continuing to work at the birth center, I also participated in a 3-year nursing program with the local university.
 I want to continue my important and fulfilling work as a midwife, and I am already thinking about how else I will incorporate my nurse identity into my future career choices.

-Hi, my name is Tomasa Lucia Lopez, and I serve as Secretary for the ACAM Director’s Council.
+Hi, my name is Tomasa Lucia Lopez.

 Since I was very young, I was interested in healthcare.
 I supported my mother through chronic illness because we didn't have access to professional medical care, and I started working at a clinic providing alternative medicines at 14 years old.
 I hoped to one day study medicine, but I didn't have the resources.

-It wasn't until 2008 that I had the opportunity to attend ACAM's midwife apprenticeship program.
+It wasn't until 2008 that I had the opportunity to attend a midwife apprenticeship program.
 After finishing, however, I was called to tend to my family full time.
 Then, after the birth of my fourth child, my spiritual guide came to me in a dream and told me to return to midwifery.

-Hi, my name is Ofelia Hernández and I am ACAM’s council vocal.
+Hi, my name is Ofelia Hernández.

 Since I can remember, I have always liked to take care of others, especially little children.
 My first contact with a midwife was with my aunt.
 She taught me the basics of being a midwife.
 I remember I had to learn in secret because my father didn't like the idea of me learning how to be a midwife from a young age.

 It wasn't until I was a teenager that I had my first independent birth experience.
 My sister-in-law was going to have a baby.
 Without equipment and without much knowledge, I received my nephew.
 That day I fell in love with being a midwife.
 My father gave me permission to start my training, so I trained for a year at a Mam clinic to become a midwife and a health promoter.
-After that, I was told about ACAM.
-Since its opening, I have worked to support this initiative that I have seen grow over time.